w-h-a/logic_lang/README.md

 - 'NEC-EVERY-OBJECT-CONCRETE': (short for 'necessarily, every value is a concrete, non-null object')
   - Check, `stack.every(sub => sub.every(ele => (typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register
-- 'NEC-EVERY-NOT-OBJECT-CONCRETE': (short for 'necessarily, every value is not a concrete, non-null object')
+- 'NEC-EVERY-NOT-OBJECT-CONCRETE': (short for 'necessarily, every value is either not an object, null, or nonconcrete')
   - Check, `stack.every(sub => sub.every(ele => !(typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register
 - 'NEC-SOME-OBJECT-CONCRETE': (short for 'necessarily, some value is a concrete, non-null object')
   - Check, `stack.every(sub => sub.some(ele => (typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register
-- 'NEC-SOME-NOT-OBJECT-CONCRETE': (short for 'necessarily, some value is not a concrete, non-null object')
+- 'NEC-SOME-NOT-OBJECT-CONCRETE': (short for 'necessarily, some value is either not an object, null, or nonconcrete')
   - Check, `stack.every(sub => sub.some(ele => !(typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register

 - 'POS-EVERY-OBJECT-CONCRETE': (short for 'possibly, every value is a concrete, non-null object')
   - Check, `stack.some(sub => sub.every(ele => (typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register
-- 'POS-EVERY-NOT-OBJECT-CONCRETE': (short for 'possibly, every value is not a concrete, non-null object')
+- 'POS-EVERY-NOT-OBJECT-CONCRETE': (short for 'possibly, every value is either not an object, null, or nonconcrete')
   - Check, `stack.some(sub => sub.every(ele => !(typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register
 - 'POS-SOME-OBJECT-CONCRETE': (short for 'possibly, some value is a concrete, non-null object')
   - Check, `stack.some(sub => sub.some(ele => (typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register
-- 'POS-SOME-NOT-OBJECT-CONCRETE': (short for 'possibly, some value is not a concrete, non-null object')
+- 'POS-SOME-NOT-OBJECT-CONCRETE': (short for 'possibly, some value is either not an object, null, or nonconcrete')
   - Check, `stack.some(sub => sub.some(ele => !(typeof value === 'object' && ele !== null && value['K'] === 'concrete')))` and
   - Store result in register

 Given the way the program is structured, it is interesting to point out that if any of the operations beginning with 'POS' return true, then the corresponding 'NEC' operation will return true.
-That was intended but also a result of the fact that I don't know how to model an object x in each stack but where x has different properties in each stack.
+That was intended but also a result of the fact that I don't know how to model an object x in each stack such that x has different properties in each stack.